twitter/finatra/_sources/index.rst.txt

         "com.twitter" %% "inject-modules" % "\ |release|\ " % "test" classifier "tests"
     )

-For example, the `finatra-http` test-jar depends on the `inject-app` test-jar (among others).
-Therefore, you will have to **manually add** a dependency on the `inject-app` test-jar when using the `finatra-http` test-jar since the `inject-app` test-jar will not be resolved transitively.
+For example, the `finatra-http-server` test-jar depends on the `inject-app` test-jar (among others).
+Therefore, you will have to **manually add** a dependency on the `inject-app` test-jar when using the `finatra-http-server` test-jar since the `inject-app` test-jar will not be resolved transitively.

-Using the `sbt-dependency-graph <https://github.com/jrudolph/sbt-dependency-graph>`__ plugin, you can list the dependencies of the `finatra-http` test configuration for the `packageBin` task to help in understanding the dependencies to add:
+Using the `sbt-dependency-graph <https://github.com/jrudolph/sbt-dependency-graph>`__ plugin, you can list the dependencies of the `finatra-http-server` test configuration for the `packageBin` task to help in understanding the dependencies to add:

 .. code:: bash

     $ ./sbt -Dsbt.log.noformat=true http/test:packageBin::dependencyList 2>&1 | grep 'com\.twitter:finatra\|com\.twitter:inject'
-    [info] com.twitter:finatra-http_2.12:...
+    [info] com.twitter:finatra-http-server_2.12:...
     [info] com.twitter:finatra-httpclient_2.12:...
     [info] com.twitter:finatra-jackson_2.12:...
     [info] com.twitter:finatra-slf4j_2.12:...